sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1420 - rotate-page.md

 Rotates page so that a matched anchor becomes horizontal.

 In most cases, Sensible corrects page rotation automatically.
 If it doesn't, configure this preprocessor.
-For example, if a scanned ID card is vertically oriented, and the scanner adds automatically generated horizontal text, Sensible can fail to automatically correct the mix of text orientations.
+For example, if a scanned ID card is vertically oriented, and the scanner adds automatically generated horizontal text, you can use this preprocessor to correct the mix of text orientations.
+Configure the preprocessor to match the text that you want to see horizontally aligned.

 Parameters
 ====